jonnonz1/nz-statute-book/acts/public/1993/consumer-guarantees-act-1993.md

     (i) an act or default or omission of, or any representation made by, any person other than the manufacturer or a servant or agent of the manufacturer; or
     (ii) a cause independent of human control, occurring after the goods have left the control of the manufacturer; or (iii) the price charged by the supplier being higher than the manufacturer's recommended retail price or the average retail price:
-  (b) fail to correspond with the guarantee as to correspondence with description because of—
+  (b) fail to comply with the guarantee as to correspondence with description because of—
     (i) an act or default or omission of a person other than the manufacturer or a servant or agent of the manufacturer; or (ii) a cause independent of human control, occurring after the goods have left the control of the manufacturer.